helm/helm/docs/charts.md

 maintainers: # (optional)
   - name: The maintainer's name (required for each maintainer)
     email: The maintainer's email (optional for each maintainer)
+engine: gotpl # The name of the template engine (optional, defaults to gotpl)
 ```

-If you are familiar with the Chart.yaml file format for Helm Classic, you will
+If you are familiar with the `Chart.yaml` file format for Helm Classic, you will
 notice that fields specifying dependencies have been removed.
 That is because
 the new Chart format expresses dependencies using the `charts/` directory.

+Other fields will be silently ignored.

 ### Charts and Versioning